trec-dragun/trec-dragun.github.io/content/docs/TREC_2024_LR/_index.md

 # TREC 2024 Lateral Reading Track Guidelines

 **This 2024 track has concluded, and its successor, the [TREC 2025 DRAGUN Track](https://trec-dragun.github.io/), will continue in 2025.
-DRAGUN stands for "Detection Retrieval-Augmented Generation for Understanding News".**
+DRAGUN stands for "Detection, Retrieval, and Augmented Generation for Understanding News".**

 ## Overview